The reverse mathematics of the pigeonhole hierarchy: Forcing with trees

 \begin{remark} Wang~\cite{wang2016definability} proved, given a family $\{(C_s, n_s)\}_{s \in \NN}$ such that for every~$s \in \NN$, $C_s$ is not $\Sigma^0_{n_s}$, the existence of a set~$P$ of PA degree such that for every~$s \in \NN$, $C_s$ is not $\Sigma^0_{n_s}(P)$.
 Downey et al.~\cite{downey2022relationships} studied the relationships between notions of preservations and avoidance, and proved in particular that preservation of hyperimmunity is equivalent to preservation of non-$\Sigma^0_1$ definitions.
 Their proof relativizes to iterated jumps, but it is not known to be equivalent when working with levels of the hierarchy simultaneously.
 Therefore, the main theorem of this section (\Cref{thm:wkl-hyperimmunity-preservation}) is not a consequence of Wang's result. \end{remark}

 As mentioned, the degree-theoretic study of PA degrees and members of $\Pi^0_1$ classes coincide, as there exists a maximal $\Pi^0_1$ class containing only sets of PA degree.
 The following well-known proposition shows that the degrees of Scott codes coincide with PA degrees, hence it is not more complicated to compute hierarchies of PA degrees than a single one.
+Recall that a \emph{Scott code} of a countable Scott ideal~$\M = \{ Z_i : i \in \NN \}$ is a set $M = \bigoplus_{i} Z_i$ such that the basic operations (Turing reducibility, effective join, taking a path through a binary tree) on the $M$-indices are computable.